Blandin3/StudentGrade_Management_System/StudentGrade-Management_System/README.md

 # Student Grade Management System

-A simple, interactive C# console application for managing student grades.
-This project allows users to add students, display all students, search for a student, calculate the average grade, and find the highest and lowest grades among students.
+A simple, interactive C# application for managing student grades.
+The repository includes two interfaces:

+- A console application (`StudentGradeManagement`) with a menu-driven UI.
+- A Windows Presentation Foundation (WPF) graphical UI (`StudentGradeWPF`).

 ## Features